 Data in this menu are allowed to be modified with Operator level password.
 Generally the pressure and temperature alarm limits and keypad values belong to this group of parameters.

-Parameters General data Operator data Limits
+Route in the men u tree: Parameters General data Operator data Limits

 Function of the F keys on the Keypad & limits data pages